 Counterparty risk is incurred from derivative transactions and capital market transactions.
-It has been defined by the Group as pre-settlement risk and settlement risk.
+For purposes of risk management the Group defines it as pre-settlement risk and settlement risk.

-Pre-settlement exposure is an estimate of how much counterparty might owe in a trading transaction over a life of a transaction.
-If it's possible pre-settlement risk is estimated using potential exposure simulation model and in other cases it is determined using nominal transaction value, credit exposure factor and replacement cost.
+Pre-settlement exposure is defined by PSE measure (Pre-Settlement Exposure), reflecting future potential exposure of the counterparty.
+PSE reflects maximum expected exposure of the counterparty during the life of the transaction (or transaction portfolio) at the specified confidence level.
+Mark-to-market distribution and PSE amount are dependent on market factors determining the values for particular transaction in the customer portfolio.
+If feasable presettlement risk is estimated using potential exposure simulation model and in other cases it is determined using nominal transaction value, credit exposure factor and replacement cost.
 The second method is used for calculation of capital requirements.

 Settlement risk arises when the Group exchanges securities or cash payments to a counterparty on a value date and is unable to verify that payment or securities have been received in exchange.
+The exposure in this case equals the nominal transaction value.